syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/validation.md

 # Validation

-`SfDateTimeEdit` control validate the DateTime Value on pressing the Enter key, control lost its focus or pick the date from the DropDown Calendar.
+The `SfDateTimeEdit` control validates the DateTime value when the enter key is pressed, so that the control losts its focus or pick the date from the drop-down calendar.

 ## Validation reset option

-`ValidationOption` that helps to decides how the value will be changed when validation failed.
-If the validation failed, Value reset with previous date time `Value` or `MinValue` or `MaxValue`.
-If the validating event is not handled then the validation will be done based on the `ValidationOption` of SfDateTimeEdit.
+The `ValidationOption` that helps you to decide how the value will be changed when the validation is failed.
+If the validation is failed, the value will reset with previous date-time `Value` or `MinValue` or `MaxValue`.
+If the validating event is not handled then the validation will be done based on the `ValidationOption` of the SfDateTimeEdit.

-Validation results based on the input provided to `Value` or `DateTimeText` of SfDateTimeEdit.
-If the provided input is invalid datetime format or value met minimum or maximum value constraint, validation results will be fail.
+The validation results can be obtained based on the input provided to `Value` or `DateTimeText` of the SfDateTimeEdit.
+If the provided input has invalid date-time format or value that meets minimum or maximum value constraint, then the validation results will be failed.

-* **Reset** - The control maintain the previous Value before validating.
-If the validation failed then the value will be reset with that previous Value.
+* **Reset**: A control that maintains the previous value before validating.
+If the validation is failed then the value will be reset with the previous value.

-* **MinValue** - On Validation failed the value will be reset with `MinValue`.
+* **MinValue**: Resets value with the `MinValue`, when the validation is failed.

-* **MaxValue** - On Validation failed the value will be reset with `MaxValue`.
+* **MaxValue**: Resets value with the `MaxValue`, when the validation is failed.

 {% tabs %}